Ashwagandha: benefits, dosage, contraindications

 Anxiety ✪✪✪✪✪

-Supplementation with an Ashwagandha extract seems to improve anxiety symptoms such as fatigue, loss of appetite, headaches, and muscle pain.
-In a clinical trial, 300 mg of Ashwagandha root extract twice daily for 12 weeks reduced anxiety scores compared to a control group.
-In another clinical trial, taking Ashwagandha root powder granules at 4g three times a day for 60 days moderately improved anxious mood in 58% of patients, compared to no improvement in the placebo group.
-Other clinical research conducted in young adults shows that an Ashwagandha root and leaf extract, at either 225 mg or 400 mg daily for 30 days, produced similar improvements in self-reported anxiety, stress, and depression scores, compared to placebo.
+Supplementation with an Ashwagandha extract appears to improve anxiety symptoms such as fatigue, loss of appetite, headaches, and muscle pain.
+In one clinical trial, 300 mg of Ashwagandha root extract twice daily for 12 weeks reduced anxiety scores compared with a control group.
+In another clinical trial, taking Ashwagandha root powder granules at 4 g three times daily for 60 days moderately improved anxious mood in 58% of patients, versus no improvement in the placebo group.
+Other clinical research conducted in young adults shows that a root-and-leaf Ashwagandha extract, at doses of 225 mg or 400 mg per day for 30 days, produced similar improvements in self-reported anxiety, stress, and depression scores compared with placebo.

 Posologie